jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Compositing window manager
 1) Stacking window manager
 1) Tiling window manager
-1) Minimalistic window manager
-1) Search the web for an additional window manager not listed
 1) Install Enlightenment (E17) on Ubuntu 18.04
-1) Install Lumina on Fedora 28 - [https://lumina-desktop.org/get-lumina/](https://lumina-desktop.org/get-lumina/ "Lumina install")
+1) Install the Xfce Dektop on Fedora 30
+1) Install the Ubuntu Mate Desktop on Ubuntu 18.04
+1) Install the Xfce Desktop on Ubuntu 18.04

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
 For example here would be how to search for the i3 package.